 The Rialto USD adheres to federal and state regulations for school nutrition.
 Guidelines require schools to regulate ALL foods provided to students during the school day.
 Anything provided for students during the school day must meet federal nutrition guidelines - this includes birthday celebrations and class parties during the school day.
-Additionally, foods provided to students must be prepared by a food services establishment.
+Additionally, a food services establishment must prepare foods provided to students.
 Homemade items cannot be given to students during the school day.
 A list of acceptable foods is available in the school office for parents and staff at all times.
 If there is something not listed, please obtain administrator approval before bringing items to school.